damnkrishna/CyberGaurd-j/daily-notes/2025-09-11-injecting-code.md

 sorry man i made a big mistake myself by letting myself down i am build for something big and if that means i got to kick some people out of my life i think i am able to do it now

-will be pausing this pentest for a while